maxild/ILProgramming/src/NateMcMaster/README.md

   - If this should be a framework-dependent app, add the '/home/maxfire/repos/github.com/maxild/ILProgramming/src/NateMcMaster/Program.runtimeconfig.json' file and specify the appropriate framework.
 ```

 The .NET Core host cannot find a required `Program.runtimeconfig.json` file.
-All framework=dependent applications need this file.
-This JSON file configures options for the runtime.
+All framework-dependent apps need this file.
+This JSON file configures options for the runtime, and also define which runtime to load to service your app with jit, gc etc.

 >  The library 'libhostpolicy.so' required to execute the application was not found along side the managed executable.

-To resolve this, create a file named Program.runtimeconfig.json with these contents:
+To resolve this, create a file named `Program.runtimeconfig.json` with this content

 ```json
 {